 So what’s the best way to prepare for a flood?

-The hardest part about a flood is that they’re so hard to predict.
-Like our friends in Cranston and Minot, floods were predicted giving some residents time to gather up their belongings and evacuate.
-But the floodwaters became a deluge, striking unexpected areas.
+Even though floods were predicted, giving some residents time to gather up their belongings and evacuate, the floodwaters quickly became a deluge, striking unexpected areas.
 One important take-away from these disasters is the importance of staying aware and using evacuation warnings to get your own stuff together even if the homes on your particular street aren’t in immediate danger.
 Another is to heed warnings when their given.
 Stubbornly staying behind because they can “handle it” has gotten thousands of people killed.
 And another lesson is to always have flood insurance.

 The First Step, is to make sure that you have your disaster survival gear and know how to secure your home and personal safety when a flood strikes.